wheressswaldo/CS394/README.md

   - DONE: Need to add case for Blackjack win (21)
   - TODO: DOUBLE AND SPLIT (maybe more complicated :(, especially with viewing the cards) needs to be added, but only if there is time as this might be too much for a simple game.

-  - Code is pretty ghetto, still learning iOS: Can be cleaned up a lot if there is time. **cleaned up a lot from initial release but still needs work**
+  - Code is pretty ghetto, still learning iOS: Can be cleaned up a lot if there is time.